tatwik-sai/tatwik-sai/README.md

 ___

 ### Skills
-* An Intermediate amount of experience in hacking.
+* An Intrested learner in hacking.
 * An Intermediate programmer in python.
 * Worked with Tensorflow, Pytorch, Sklearn e.t.c